 Minimum age required to participate in this Event is 10 years old.
 10 and 11 year olds must have an adult of 18 years old or older accompanying them on the Event Field.
 All players under 18 years old must have a Liability Waiver/Medical Release completely filled out and signed by a Parent to Participate.

-EMR’s own Jason Schwab will be there with SMOKIN J BBQ, which offers a delicious variety of Fantastic Smoked Food for Breakfast, Lunch, and Dinner.
-There is also a large variety of Premade Foods in the Store such as Hot Pockets, Corn Dogs, Chimichangas, etc. plus an assortment of Snacks, Candy Bars, Soda, Energy Drinks, Water, and Gatorade.
+There is a large variety of Food available in the Store such as Grilled Hamburgers, Hot Dogs, & Italian Sausage as well as Microwavable Hot Pockets, Corn Dogs, etc. They also carry a large assortment of Snacks, Candy Bars, Soda, Energy Drinks, Water, and Gatorade.
 You may also bring your own food and grills to prepare food or go to one of the many restaurants and fast food places within 10 miles of EMR.

 A Player is marked out if a paintball hits any part of his body or equipment and breaks.
-He is also out if in the process of moving a barrel or barricade and it is hit by a paintball that breaks.
-Grenade hits can mark out a player if there is an accumulation of paint that would cover a spot the size of a Quarter Coin in any color other than Blue, subject to a Ref’s Call.
+He is also out if in the process of moving a barrel and the barrel is hit by a paintball that breaks.
+Grenade hits can mark out a player if there is an accumulation of paint that would cover a spot the size of a 50 cent piece in any color other than Blue, subject to a Ref’s Call.
 SPLATTER DOES NOT COUNT, no matter how much there is from paintballs, subject to a Refs Call.
 When hit, immediately yell OUT, put your Barrel Cover on your Barrel, raise your barrel in the air, and quickly make your way off the field.
 If you need help, call for a Ref.

 ONLY EMR’s CUSTOM BLUE PAINTBALLS FROM VALKEN ARE ALLOWED AT THIS EVENT!
 ANY PLAYERS CAUGHT WITH OFF FIELD PAINT WILL BE EJECTED IMMEDIATELY FROM THE GAME!

 THREE PUNCHES ON YOUR I.D.
-TAG AND YOU ARE OUT OF THE GAME.
+TAG AND YOU ARE OUT OF THE GAME AND PRIZE DRAWING.
 Your wristband will be taken as well as your I.D.
 Tag.
 I.D.
-Tag Punches will be given for Unsportsmanlike Conduct, Shooting a Marker over 275 fps, Overshooting, Acting in an Unsafe Manner or Endangering Others, Blind Shooting, Intentionally Shooting a Ref and failure to follow any of EMR’s rules.
+Tag Punches will be given for Unsportsmanlike Conduct, Shooting a marker over 280 fps, Overshooting, Acting in an Unsafe Manner or Endangering Others, Blind Shooting, Intentionally Shooting a Ref and failure to follow any of EMR’s rules .
 A player will receive two punches if they remove their mask, attempt to remove their mask, or attempt to lift their mask.
-We take safety and fair play very seriously.
+We take Safety and Fair Play very seriously at EMR.
 Make this a great game for all involved and be safe and courteous to all.